thunkware/maven-test-profiler/README.md

 This maven extension outputs summary of all tests ran by maven-surefire-plugin and maven-failsafe-plugin.

-Every test suite is listed separately with their elapsed time.
+Every test suite is listed separately with their elapsed time in order of slowest to faster.
-Also show is a list of the slowest five test suites.

 ## Usage